 Contrary to studies at the Journada Experimental Range in southern New Mexico, TWI was found to have a slight positive correlation with potential shrub cover on the LCNCA (Fig. 15).
 Of the six major ecosites loamy uplands, limy slopes and slopes shared a similar relationship.
 Both loamy bottoms and loamy uplands limy slopes showed an initial decrease in potential shrub cover as TWI increased with cover abruptly leveling out.
 Potential cover on clayey swales decreased with increasing TWI values.

 Educational & Outreach Activities

 Aspects of this research was also presented in Spring of 2018 to roughly 150 undergraduate students enrolled in a general science course (Global Change 170) at the University of Arizona during a section on global change and its impacts on the Southwest.
-Students enrolled in this course are mainly non-science majors focusing on business, communication and phycology degrees.
+Students enrolled in this course were mainly non-science majors focusing on business, communication and psychology.
 A number of students expressed interest in this project and if given again in the future, a site visit may be included to those interested.

-During the past year, I attended three conferences and two workshops in Arizona (listed below).
+From 2017-2019, I attended five conferences and five workshops in Arizona (listed below).
 These events provided great networking opportunities in which I was able to explain my research and methodology and interact with relevant stakeholders who I am hoping to interview for Objective 1.